Castro-711/cdk-workshop-ts/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+## Following along this tutorial but creating my own repo to collect comments & learnings along the way